Designed for highly motivated first-year students, the Gateway Programs are open by invitation to students who have

 - Curriculum: Four courses over the first two semesters at Trinity.
 Past courses have included Intro to Urban Studies, The American City, History of the City, and From Hartford to World Cities.
 Students will use Hartford as a classroom; they can also participate in a three-week program that studies the cities of the Yangtze River in China (not required, but common for Cities students to pursue).

 The Community Action Gateway engages students in learning to create social change in their communities through critical thinking about today’s complex issues, talking and working with local changemakers, and taking action through collaborative research projects in Hartford.

 - Curriculum: Two seminars to be taken in a student’s first and second semesters on campus – Envisioning Social Change and Building Knowledge for Social Change.
 Participants will also design and execute a hands-on, collaborative community research project in Hartford.

-The Global Health Humanities Gateway provides opportunities for students to use tools and methods from the humanities to analyze health and healthcare locally and globally; by examining ethical questions, critiquing injustices, and engaging with diverse communities in Hartford and in Trinidad, students gain an understanding of the human experience of health.
+The Global Health Humanities Gateway provides opportunities for students to use tools and methods from the humanities to analyze health and healthcare locally and globally; by examining ethical questions, critiquing injustices, and engaging with diverse communities in Hartford, students gain an understanding of the human experience of health.